wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 [^7]: Note that the Coremark score of Wasmi v0.32 is significantly worse than in the [last blog post](https://wasmi-labs.github.io/blog/posts/wasmi-v0.32/#coremark).
 The reason for this is likely the different Rust compiler version.
 It is not uncommon for new compiler versions to drastically change performance metrics, especially if the underlying LLVM version changes.

 [^8]: Note that Wasmi's `wat` crate feature is enabled by default.

+[^9]: The author of this article is not a native english speaker.
+All mistakes contained in the article are his.